2024-25 Catalog

 MKT 325Consumer Insights through Data Analysis3

-MKT 326Marketing Analytics in a Digital Space3
+MKT 326Marketing Analytics and Artificial Intelligence in the Digital Space3

 Supply Chain Analytics Concentration (9 credits, Choose 3 courses)